chamu10/bcog200-final/README.md

 * A function that uses Spotipy library to retrieve the song a user enters in prompt.
 * A function that uses LibROSA library to analyze the song.
 * A function that uses Spotipy library to retrieve broadway musical songs that have similar characteristics.

+## instruction
+First, run main.py.
+There are prompts to enter your Spotify client ID and secret.
+(If you have, you can enter.
+If you don't, you can skip.)
+Next, you are asked to enter your favorite song name.
+Fill it in English.
+Then, you will receive the recommendations for musical songs based on your favorite song.